-Each page must have minimum 1" margins on all sides and max 3.5" wide dialogue blocks
+Each page must have minimum 1.5" left margin and 1" margins on top, right, and bottom and max 3.5" wide dialogue blocks

-Top, bottom, left, and right margins must be a minimum of 1″.
+Left margin must be 1.5″ and top, right, and bottom margins must be a minimum of 1″.
 If your script uses smaller margins, on any side of the page, we can’t accept it.

 Maximum 54 total lines per page